Brother Louie (Hot Chocolate song)

-"Brother Louie" is a song about an interracial love affair between a white man and a black woman, and the subsequent rejection of both by their respective parents because of it.
-The title was written and sung by Errol Brown and Tony Wilson of the group Hot Chocolate, and was a No. 7 hit in the UK Singles Chart for the band in 1973, produced by Mickie Most.
+"Brother Louie" is a song by British soul band Hot Chocolate.
+Written by members Errol Brown and Tony Wilson and produced by Mickie Most, the song discusses an interracial love affair between a white man and a black woman, and the subsequent rejection of both by their parents because of it.
+Upon its release as a single, "Brother Louie" peaked at number 7 on the UK Singles Chart in 1973.
 Alexis Korner has a spoken word part in this version of the song.
 Phil Dennys arranged the string section.

-Stories cover
+Stories version

 "Brother Louie" was covered by the American band Stories (featuring singer Ian Lloyd) about six months after Hot Chocolate's UK hit.
-The Stories version reached No. 1 on the Billboard Hot 100 in the US and sold a million-plus copies to earn a gold disk.
+The Stories version reached number 1 on the Billboard Hot 100 in the US and sold a million-plus copies to earn a gold disc.